Pfeil/rust-telebasc/README.md

 [scrapingarticle]: https://codeburst.io/web-scraping-in-rust-881b534a60f7

-# Status of the project: vvwip!
+# Status of the project: proof-of-concept

-> Very very work in progress.
+> proof-of-concept.
 Not ready at all!
 It will be available on cargo when it's ready to test.

 It currently contains only some basic evaluations on how and if I can do it.
-So, see it as a protoype.
+So, see it as a proof-of-concept for now.
 I am currently rewriting it.

 # Goals